Solar as an Investment

 How much in savings does solar produce?

-Each solar panel can reduce power bills by $30 to $60 per year, depending in part on these rates.
-It also depends on several factors of the site, the building, and the users.
+In the simplest terms, each solar panel can reduce power bills by $30 to $60 per year, depending on these rates and the nature of the building, site, and users.

 How long for a full payback?

-We can accurately predict the amount of solar power that will be generated, and have tools to estimate savings and payback for any given system design.
-However, there are a number of variables that will change over time and affect the outcome to some degree.
-Performance can be evaluated year after year to track progress.
+We can readily calculate the amount of solar power that will be generated, and have tools to estimate savings and payback for any given system design.
+However, there are a number of variables relating to the building and users that can affect the outcome either way, and which may change over time.

-Depending on the quality of the solar resource, the electrical load, and the cost of installation (varies by building), we most often estimate the payback to be within 10 to 14 years (one-third to one-half of the systems expected lifespan).
+Depending on the quality of the solar resource, the electrical load, time of use, the type of charges being offset, and the cost of installation, we most generally estimate the payback to be within 10 to 14 years (one-third to one-half of the systems expected lifespan).

-It's pretty well guaranteed that any grid-tie solar system is capable of a full return on investment at least once, if not three times over the decades that the system may be in operation.
-If shortening the duration for full payback is essential, then we design the system for that purpose.
-Otherwise we might design the system another way, leaning towards another purpose or benefit.
+It's pretty well guaranteed that a solar power system is capable of providing a full return on investment (compared to the cost of utility power) at least once, and up to several times over the decades that the system may be in operation.
+If shortening the duration for full payback is the sole objective, then we can design the system for that purpose.
+But in other cases, we may design the system for a different purpose or benefit.

 Like other building appurtenances, solar power equipment serves a specific purpose of inherent value, the only exception being that solar is typically considered relative and/or optional to the utility service.
 The value solar provides to the individual user can be as important, or more important than which alternative is cheaper.
 Ultimately, solar offers a reliable long-term economic benefit in most cases, whereas the functionality and features of the system also offer upfront benefits based on the interests of the user.